satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 and journals.
 Journal of the Royal Society of Medicine, 99(4):178.\ :sup:``[d] <#cmnt4>`_`\

-Vi ́egas, F., Wattenberg, M., and Dave, K. (2004).
+Víegas, F., Wattenberg, M., and Dave, K. (2004).
 Studying cooperation and conflict between authors with history flow visualizations.
 In Proceedings of the SIGCHI conference on Human factors in computing systems, pages 575–582.
 ACM.